 1. Consent is given by words or actions that show a knowing, voluntary and positive communicated agreement to engage in a particular sexual activity or behavior.
 Consent cannot be gained by force or by taking advantage of the incapacitation of another individual, where the accused knows or reasonably should have known of the incapacitation.
 Lack of protest or silence should not be interpreted as consent.
 One must be of legal age to give consent.
 Consent may be withdrawn at any time.
 Likewise, consent to one activity does not imply consent to another.
 If there is confusion as to whether there is consent for a particular activity or if consent has been withdrawn, participants in the sexual activity should stop immediately and resolve the confusion before continuing with sexual activity.
 Consent is absent of threats, physical force, coercion or intimidation.
-A person is unable to communicate unwillingness to engage.
+A person is unable to consent when she/he is unconscious or for any other reason is physically unable to communicate unwillingness to engage.
 Previous sexual activity or intimate relationship does not imply consent for future activity.